wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 ### Update port mapping configurations

-If you want to add a new private endpoint to your network and access it via the same Tailscale proxy within Choreo, you must add a new port mapping entry in the port mapping configuration of your Tailscale proxy deployment.
+If you want to add a new private endpoint to your network and access it via the same Tailscale proxy within {{ product_name }}, you must add a new port mapping entry in the port mapping configuration of your Tailscale proxy deployment.

 ## Best practices

 ### Configure health checks

 Since the Tailscale proxy acts as a forward proxy, it is important to configure health checks.
 You can use one of the open ports of the TCP forwarder as a health endpoint.
-For details on how to set up health probes in Choreo, see [Set up health checks](./set-up-health-checks.md).
+For details on how to set up health probes in {{ product_name }}, see [Set up health checks](./set-up-health-checks.md).

 ### Use Tailscale ACLs
 You can use [Tailscale ACLs](https://tailscale.com/kb/1018/acls) to precisely manage permission for users and devices on your Tailnet.